Wenyue2022/Openscience/README.md

 %% ImSAnE installation instructions

-Download the codes as a zip
-Unzip into one folder
-rename the folder as /ImSAnE
-create a subfolder within ImSAnE, rename it as /external cut and paste
+Download ZIP
-Copy the folder ImSAnE to wherever you want it.
+Unzip into one folder, rename the folder as /ImSAnE Set the file path wherever you want
 E.g. C:/ImSAnE in windows or /User/Shared/ImSAnE

+create a subfolder within ImSAnE, rename it as /external copy the following files from /ImSAnE into /external:
+- Fseries.m
+- ellipseFit.m
+- rotationmat3D.m
+- tripick.m
+- vec2str.m
+- write_wobj.m

+copy the following folder /fast_marching into /external create a folder in /fast_marching and rename as /gw copy the following folders from /ImSAnE into /fast_marching/gw :
+- gw_core
+- gw_geodesic
+- gw_maths
+- gw_toolkit

-Open setup.m in matlab and run each block with command + enter The last block contain settings that can be changed or left to their default.
+Open /ImSAnE/setup.m in matlab and run each block with command + enter The last block contain settings that can be changed or left to their default.